bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 - Add `self.` before methods in class when use recursion in Python.
 - For linked list, must check itself or next is None or not.
 - Be careful for the condition in `while` loop.
+- Difference of the cumulative sum (of array) is the number itself.
+- Be careful about variables defined in the loop, it is possible that the loop will not be executed, therefore will cause variable undefined error.